Skip to content

 If you own a dog or are intending to get one, you should make yourself familiar with our dog policy and bylaw requirements.
 You will need to:

-• make sure your dog is registered on or before the age of three months.
-Yearly registration renewal is required on or before 20 July each year.
+• your dog must be registered on or before the age of three months.

-• make sure your dog wears a collar with a current registration tag attached to it
+• your dog must wear a collar with a current registration tag attached to it

-• ensure your dog receives proper care and attention and that you provide it with adequate food, water, shelter and exercise
+• provide it with adequate food, water, shelter and exercise

-• take all responsible steps to ensure that the dog doesn't cause a nuisance to any other person (whether by persistent and loud barking, howling, or by any other means)
+• ensure your dog doesn't cause a nuisance to any other person (whether by persistent and loud barking, howling, or by any other means)

 • ensure your dog is leashed when it's in a public place - unless it is being exercised off leash in approved dog exercise areas (and still under your direct control)